LSSTScienceCollaborations/ObservingStrategy/whitepaper/notes/whitepaper-design.md

 A few possible paper titles:

+* *"Science Driven Optimization of LSST's Observing Strategy"
-* *“Current Baseline Design for LSST Deployment and Further Optimization”*
+* *“Current Baseline Design for LSST's Observing Strategy and Further Optimization”*
-* *“Optimization Strategies for LSST Deployment”*
-* *“Towards Optimal LSST Deployment”*
+* *“Towards an Optimal LSST Observing Strategy”*
-* *“Science Driven Optimization of LSST Deployment”*

 **1. Introduction**
   * Synoptic Surveying with LSST - the basic observing strategy determined by the LSST's design.